Beyblade: Types of Beyblades

-Balance Beyblades specialize in a combination of the other three types listed above.
-Some Balance Beyblades may be constructed several ways to bias certain Attack, Defense, and Stamina configurations, or by including parts that can change modes for different performance, and their functions can vary.

 Beystadium

 An arena called a Beystadium is sold by both Takara Tomy and Hasbro.
 It is shaped like an overturned spherical dome but may have other features dependent on the purpose of the particular stadium, like the Xtreme Rail found in Beyblade X stadiums.
 Different stadiums were released in different markets.
 Takara Tomy and Sonokong produce Beystadiums similar to those featured in the manga and anime adaptations, with open sections in the walls and openings on the sides to launch into.
 Hasbro produces stadiums with walls that are about 3.7 in tall and pockets that count as a ring-out instead.

-Common features of a Beystadium include a circular shallow impression, which allows Attack Beyblades to move around quickly without accidentally knocking themselves out.
-Other features may be specific to the series that the Beystadium is released in, like the rails from the Beyblade Burst cho - Z toy system and the taller Speedstorm toy system.
+Common features of a Beystadium include a circular shallow ridge called the Tornado Ridge, which allows mobile Beyblades such as Attack Types to move around quickly without accidentally knocking themselves out.
+Other features may be specific to the series that the Beystadium is released in, like the rails from the Beyblade Burst Cho-Z toy system and the taller Speedstorm toy system.

-The metal series stadiums have a "secondary slope", which is a flat area about two centimeters wide that causes Attack Beyblades to perform a looping pattern that goes through the center of the stadium and knock Beyblades that tend to stay in the middle.
-Due to its resemblance to a flower, the looping movement pattern is called the "flower pattern".

 Launching

-A Bey Launcher is used to rapidly spin the Beyblade and eject it into the stadium.
+A Beyblade Launcher is used to rapidly spin the Beyblade and eject it into the Beystadium.
 Select launchers have different levels of power depending on the gears inside of them paired with the user's own launch strength.
-For example, the Proto launcher (Beyblade X) only delivers a small amount of power, which is why people do not use them muchLaunchers differ in size and shape, with some of them using Ripcords (long sticks of plastic with grips on the end and teeth on the sides to strike the gears of the launcher when pulled) and others using Strings (long strings with grips on the end that are connected to a gear that has a retracting mechanism to strike the gears of the launcher with slightly more power).
+For example, the Proto launcher (Beyblade X) only delivers a small amount of power, which is why people do not use them much.
+Launchers differ in size and shape, with some of them using Ripcords (long sticks of plastic with grips on the end and teeth on the sides to strike the gears of the launcher when pulled) and others using Strings (long strings with grips on the end that are connected to a gear that has a retracting mechanism to strike the gears of the launcher with slightly more power).

-Launching is often accompanied by a catchphrase.
+Launching a Beyblade is often accompanied by a catchphrase.
 In the Takara Tomy version, this would be "3, 2, 1, Go Shoot!"
 (3、2、1、ゴーシュート!).
-In the Hasbro version, it was "3, 2, 1, Let it Rip!"
+In the Hasbro version, it was "3, 2, 1, Let it Rip!".